siran/writing/documents/Outreach/longitudinal_delay_bright_branch_one_page.md

 At recombination:

 - two arm beams meet coherently
-- one recovered two-beam flux is present before the ordinary output decomposition is written
+- the fields add or subtract before the ordinary output decomposition is written
-- the loaded-branch question is whether the isolated bright raw overlap itself transports as a branch
+- the loaded-branch question is whether the bright raw overlap itself propagates with the reduced speed above

-This is why the test belongs to the recombination phase, not to the initial split.
+So the slowdown question belongs to recombination, not to the initial split.

 ---